benji300/joplin-persistent-layout/README.md

   - That means, if the tag `layout:viewer` is set in at least one note, the setting must also contain `Viewer`.
   - Otherwise the editor layout will not be changed to the expected one.
 - When the selected note is changed, the editor layout is also changed.
-- If none of the tags is specified, the default layout from the option `Default editor layout` will be used.
+- If none of the tags is specified, the default layout from the option `Default editor layout` is be used.
   - If `None` is selected, the currently active editor layout will be kept.
 - If more than one tag is specified for a note, the first matching one is used.
 Depending on the above specified order.